isomerpages/iras-onestoppayroll/_partner-with-us/Overview.md

 description: ""
 ---
 <h2>Partner With Us</h2>
-<p>Welcome to the One-Stop Payroll (OSP) initiative powered by APEX platform.
+<p>Welcome to the One-Stop Payroll (OSP) initiative powered by APEX platform.</p>
-APEX is an API management solution developed by GovTech that enables government agencies to securely share their APIs with developers from other government agencies and businesses.
+<p>APEX is an API management solution developed by GovTech that enables government
+agencies to securely share their APIs with developers from other government agencies and businesses.
 With APEX, developers can discover and access well-documented APIs provided by government agencies to exchange data and